Parametric evolution, addition of boundstates and generalised Lax hierarchies: Construction of potentials with non-vanishing reflection coefficients

 \section{Construction of potentials with non-vanishing reflection coefficients}

-The algorithm for the construction of a reflectionless potential $U$ with $N$ boundstates starting from free particle states (Thacker {\it et al 1978}) is a special case of a more general problem of starting from the solutions in a potential $U_0$ which supports no boundstates and satisfies $U_0\to 0$ as $x\to\pm\infty$ and then finding a potential with boundstates at specific energies (Abraham and Moses 1980, Sukumar 1986, 1987, Baye 1987, Baye and Sparenberg 1994).
-Let $\phi_k$ be a solution of the Schroedinger equation for the potential $U_0$ at energy $E_k=-\gamma_k^2$ given by
+The algorithm for the construction of a reflectionless potential $U$ with $N$ bound states starting from free particle states (Thacker {\it et al 1978}) is a special case of a more general problem of starting from the solutions in a potential $U_0$ which supports no bound states and satisfies $U_0\to 0$ as $x\to\pm\infty$ and then finding a potential with bound states at specific energies (Abraham and Moses 1980, Sukumar 1986, 1987, Baye 1987, Baye and Sparenberg 1994).
+Let $\phi_k$ be a solution of the Schr{\"{o}}dinger equation for the potential $U_0$ at energy $E_k=-\gamma_k^2$ given by